billhennessy/hennessysview2020/content/posts/2020/mass-in-time-of-pestilence.md

 ### Mass in Time of Pestilence: Wednesdays

 **Each Wednesday for the remainder of Lent, my parish, the [Oratory of Saints Gregory and Augustine](https://stlouislatinmass.com), will offer a Mass in Time of Pestilence at 6:30 p.m**.
 The church is located at 7230 Dale Avenue in Richmond Heights, Missouri, ([view map](https://www.google.com/maps?ll=38.626956,-90.311857&z=14&t=m&hl=en&gl=US&mapclient=embed&q=7230+Dale+Ave+Richmond+Heights,+MO+63117)) at the corner of Dale and Bellevue.
-This Mass was given us by Holy Mother Church to ask specifically for the graces to get through plagues and pestilence.
+This Masses was given us by Holy Mother Church to ask specifically for the graces to get through plagues and pestilence.

 Coronavirus is a plague by anyone's definition.
 Man's poor ability to respond to such a plague is playing out before our very eyes.
 While the United States has managed to limit the human suffering seen in China, Iran, Italy, Spain, France, and other nations, we have no assurance that will remain the case.
 Moreover, the economic damage is yet come.